jerrylin1218/coa_ui/README.md

 # View the Site

-The site can be viewed out http://coa-ui.s3-website.us-east-2.amazonaws.com/site
+The site can be viewed at http://coa-ui.s3-website.us-east-2.amazonaws.com/site